TeamJM/journeymap-docs/docs/en/Server Docs/multiplayer.md

 ## **Settings**

 The Multiplayer section is a section designed to give users control on how they are viewed on other clients using the JourneyMap mod, and how they are displayed on the map.
-This section is only unlocked when the server is running the JourneyMap mod.
+This section is only unlocked when the server is running the JourneyMap mod and can be disabled by the server.

 ![Overview](../img/settings/multiplayer/overview.png){: .center}